B.A. in Computer Science

 B.A. in Computer Science Faculty

-The Department of Computer and Information Science has faculty members whose research interests include big data, data mining, data science, parallel & GPU computing, virtual reality, software architecture, machine learning, databases, artificial intelligence, IoT, and graphics.
+The Department of Computer and Information Science has faculty members whose research interests include computer security, data mining, data science, parallel & GPU computing, software architecture, machine learning, databases, artificial intelligence, and Internet of Things.

 Admission requirements for the Bachelor of Arts in Computer Science program are the same as the general undergraduate admission requirements.